metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils/CONTRIBUTING.md

 https://help.github.com/articles/creating-a-pull-request

-If you have found a bug, but do not have an accompanying patch to fix it, you can submit an issue report [via the web](http://rt.cpan.org/Public/Dist/Display.html?Name=List-SomeUtils) or [via email](bug-list-someutils@rt.cpan.org.
+If you have found a bug, but do not have an accompanying patch to fix it, you can submit an issue report [via the web](https://github.com/houseabsolute/List-SomeUtils/issues) ).
 This is a good place to send your questions about the usage of this distribution.

 ## Travis